jcap49/clipit/spec-week4-14.md

 ClipIt Spec - 4/14-4/20

 To-do:

--fix mailer to send forgot password message
--refactor clips/show & /examples into a partial
+-fix footer (change from fixed to absolute and position properly) -refactor clips/show & /examples into a partial
   -error messages
   -error chrome is ugly as hell